 Michigan State University requires all students pursuing a Ph.D. program to pass a Comprehensive Examination.
 For the Physics Ph.D.
 Programs, the comprehensive examination requirement is satisfied by satisfactory completion of a set of subject exams and an oral exam.

 Subject exams

-For the Physics Ph.D. program, students are examined at the end of the following courses:
+For the physics Ph.D. program, students are required to pass 3 subject exams, selected from the following topics:

 - 1. Classical Mechanics PHY820

 - 2. Statistical Mechanics PHY831

 - 3. Electrodynamics I PHY841

-- 4. Quantum Mechanics sequence PHY 851 and PHY 852
+- 4. Quantum Mechanics sequence PHY 851